vearch/vearch/README.md

 #### Compile by source code
 Quickly compile the source codes to build a distributed vector search system with RESTful API, please see [SourceCompileDeployment.md](docs/SourceCompileDeployment.md).

-#### Deploy a visual search system
-Vearch can be leveraged to build a complete visual search system to index billions of images.
-The image retrieval plugin for object detection and feature extraction is also required.
-For more information, please refer to [Quickstart.md](docs/Quickstart.md).

-#### Use python sdk
-Vearch Python SDK enables vearch to use locally.
-Vearch python sdk can be installed easily by pip install vearch.
-For more information, please refer to [APIPythonSDK.md](engine/sdk/python/docs/APIPythonSDK.md).

 ## APIs and Use Cases